Uni-coder-harsh/CPP/V20/OOPS.md

-consists of , main focus is on . function can be local and global . data moves openly from function to function
+consists of , main focus is on . function can be local and global . data moves openly from function to function main focus is on function and not on flow of data